-V. The Rise of Machine Learning and Neural Networks (1980s-Present) A. From Symbolic AI to Machine Learning
+V. The Rise of Machine Learning and Neural Networks (1980s-Present)

-- From Symbolic AI to Machine Learning
+A. From Symbolic AI to Machine Learning

 The limitations of early AI systems led to a shift towards machine learning, a subset of AI that focuses on developing algorithms that allow computers to learn from and make predictions or decisions based on data.
 This paradigm shift was driven by the recognition that for AI systems to achieve true intelligence and adaptability, they must be capable of learning from their environment and experiences, rather than relying solely on predefined rules and knowledge.